OB Pier and Tide Pools | Page 2 | Ocean Beach San Diego CA

 Ocean Beach Pier Concept Unveil

-During this workshop, the City of San Diego and its consultants will present the preferred design concept for a potential Ocean Beach Pier replacement.
-The preferred design concept was created based on public input of the three preliminary design concepts that were presented in September 2023.
+In September 2023, The City of San Diego and its consultants presented the above-preferred design concepts for an Ocean Beach Pier replacement.
+These preferred design concepts were created based on public input.

 OBPierRenewal.com